CAUSES OF HAIR LOSS IN MEN

 Telogen Effluvium is also known as diffuse thinning.
 When experiencing this type of Hair Loss up to 70% of the Hair Follicles may shed and remain in the resting phase for longer than usual before growing again.
 Due to there being significantly less active hairs growing to cover the scalp, it results in a finer layer of hairs and the scalp being more visible.
 This type of hair loss can be caused by stress, poor diet, illness or a change in hormone levels.

 Alopecia Areata is thought to be triggered by an autoimmune disease, whereby the body attacks the hair follicles and disrupts normal hair formation and growth.
-As Alopecia Areata advances it is possible to result in complete Hair Loss on the scalp and in some cases loss of the eyebrows, eyelashes, facial hair and body hair too.
-This condition is known as Alopecia Totalis or Universalis.
+As Alopecia Areata advances it is possible to result in complete hair loss on the scalp and in some cases loss of eyebrows, eyelashes, facial hair and body hair too. this condition is known as Alopecia Totalis or Universalis.

-The exact cause is still yet to be discovered so there isn’t a known cure, however, treatments such as Scalp Micropigmentation may help to manage the condition by offering a camouflage.
+The exact cause is yet to be discovered so there isnt a known cure, however, treatments such as Scalp Micropigmentation may help manage the condition by offering a camouflage

-Trichotillomania is psychological condition that results in the sufferer developing an uncontrollable compulsion to pull hairs directly from the scalp, or in some cases the eyelashes or eyebrows.
-This condition is most common in children aged 9 – 13, however, if untreated it is sometimes carried on in to adulthood.
-It is important to address the underlying psychological condition to stop further Hair Loss, then in some cases the treatments and services we offer may help to improve the density of hair, depending on how active the hair follicles are within the affected area.
+Trichotillomania is the psychological condition that results in the sufferer developing an uncontrollable complulsion to pull hairs out directly from the scalp or in some cases eyelashes or eyebrows. this condition is most common in children aged 9 to 13, however, if untreated it is sometimes carried into adulthood.
+It is important to address the underlying psychicological condition to prevent further hair loss, then in some cases the treatments and servicesz we offer may help to improve the density of hair, depending on how active the hair follicles are within the affected area.